 Mr Ong Mui Eng was appointed a Director on 1 February 1983.
-Mr Ong will be subject to retirement and will be seeking re-election at the forthcoming Annual General Meeting of the Company scheduled to be held on 27 April 2017.
-He was last re-appointed on 24 April 2015.
+Mr Ong was last re-appointed on 27 April 2017.

 Mr Ong is overseeing the finance and administration matters of the Group.
 Prior to joining the Company, he was a Regional Officer in The Hongkong and Shanghai Banking Corporation Limited.